Last Sunday – as I am sure you are aware – was Valentine’s Day. I’ll be honest, I’m not a fan.

-Shopkeeper: “That’s no way to speak of your wife.”
+Shopkeeper: “That’s no way to speak about your wife.”

 You get the idea.

-In short, Valentine’s Day is a con, designed to make florists and card retailers enough money that they can purchase a small Mediterranean island to retire to at the age of 43.
+In short, Valentine’s Day is a con, designed to make florists and card retailers enough money that they can purchase a small Mediterranean island and retire at the age of 43.
 As an old-fashioned romantic, I resent this extortion.

 I have decided, therefore, to fight back, and have devised a plan to save Valentine’s Day – and romance in general – for everyone.